Pengcheng-Wu-Chinese/Pengcheng-Wu-Chinese/README.md

 ## Hi there 👋

+I am Pengcheng Wu, a researcher from KTH Royal Institute of Technology working on Safety in Automated Vehicles.
+Before that, I obtained my PhD degree from UCSD in the USA, with an emphasis on motion planning and control for UAVs.
+You could reach me via email pcwupat@hotmail.com

 <!--
 **Pengcheng-Wu-Chinese/Pengcheng-Wu-Chinese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.